Platelet-Rich Plasma (PRP) Injections

 Cost of PRP Injections

 PRP treatment costs vary based on the location, facility and expertise of the doctor.
-The typical treatment costs of PRP injections ranges between $500 and $900 depending on the condition and area being treated.
+The treatment costs of PRP injections are also influenced by the condition and area being treated.
 Many times a person will have multiple injections a few months apart.
 High level athletes utilize PRP therapy to help heal sports related injuries in the knees, spine and more.